ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/style_and_layout/responsive_design.md

 ## Scaling media for the page <a name="scaling-media-for-the-page"></a>

 Probably the most challenging aspect of responsive design is displaying media correctly on the page so that it responds to the screen's characteristics.
-In this section, we'll look at how you can embed responsive videos and images on AMP pages.
+In this section, we'll look at how you can embed responsive media on AMP pages.

+[filter formats="websites, ads, stories"]

 ### Embedding videos